Originating & Underwriting

-Once a package with all processed verifications and documentation is completed, the file is sent to the underwriter.
-The underwriter is responsible for determining whether the package is deemed an acceptable loan by analyzing the 5C’s of underwriting:
+Once loan processing is complete with all verifications and required documentation, the file is sent to the underwriter.
+The underwriter is responsible for determining whether the borrower and property are deemed acceptable by analyzing the 5C’s of underwriting:

 How much can the Borrower afford?

 Consider: DTI, Cash Flow, Occupation, Employment History, Income Stability, Timing of Repayment, Continuance, etc.

 What will the borrower invest and have for reserves?

 Consider: Checking/Savings, Investments, Liquidity, Cash for Close, Reserves, Overdraft/Non-sufficient Funds, etc

 In the event of a default, what is the property worth?

 Consider: LTV, Marketability, Appraisal Discrepancies, Liens, Easements, Judgments, etc.

 What are unique factors surrounding the loan?